 - Eyesight change or blurred vision

-Most people who have Adderall for a long time may be able to cope with some of the side effects over time.
-It is the side effects on the breastfeeding infant that are a matter of significance.
+Most people who use Adderall for a long time may be able to cope better with some of the side effects over time.
+However, it is essential to consider the side effects experienced by the breastfeeding baby.

 What Are The Side Effects Of Adderall On A Breastfeeding Baby?